sanskritim05/sanskritim05/README.md

-# hey, I'm Sanskriti 👋
+# Hey, I'm Sanskriti 👋

 > CS + Cognitive Science @ Rutgers · graduating May 2026
 > building AI systems at the intersection of language models, healthcare, and human understanding